Play Live Radio

 KNKX and NPR coverage

 The World Cup stretches far beyond the soccer stadiums.
-From crowds to events, it’s going to have a big impact on our region and cities across North America.
+From crowds to events, it has a big impact on our region and cities across North America.

 As part of our local news coverage, KNKX will be reporting on this major international event in our backyard.
 A member of the NPR Network, KNKX will also bring you updates from NPR and other member stations around the country.